 Securing doses of vaccines and supporting vaccination in EU countries

 Deliveries of vaccine doses to Member States have increased steadily since December 2020.
-Vaccination gathered pace across the European Union, and by the end of August 2021, 70 % of adult EU population were fully vaccinated.
+Vaccination gathered pace across the European Union, and by mid-2022, 86% of adult EU population were fully vaccinated.

 As new variants of the coronavirus emerged, the Commission mobilised funds for urgent research and continued to conclude advance purchase agreements for booster shots and the adaption of vaccines to new variants.